mkm17/SharePoint/_posts/2025-02-04-Get_All_Parent_Flows.md

 tags: ["Power Automate"]
 image: "/images/getAllParentFlows/header.png"
 language: en
+description: "PowerShell script using CLI for M365 to find all Power Automate parent flows that use a specific child flow — useful for complex multi-flow solutions."
 ---

 Recently, I was involved in a project where I had to make a change to a solution's flows.
 As the solution was quite complex, including many flows and Parent-Child relationships, I needed to find all Parent Flows that use a specific Child Flow.